 One of the resolutions I made, that I have managed to keep was to see some of the tourist sites.
 I lived in Cambridge for 6 years and never once managed to visit a museum or any of the Colleges that make it famous.
 (Well that’s a slight lie I did work, briefly, in one of these colleges but all I ever saw was the computer room so it doesn’t really count).
 So I have been to the Basilica…mind you, people were at mass so I didn’t stay very long…but I spent hours in Valencia Cathedral.
 I’ve visited the Museo de les Ciències Principe Felipe and L’Hemisfèric.
 This took a whole day and I had to be dragged out of the sports section.
 They really have got the interactive stuff right.
 The grounds are stunning, I mean where else but Spain can they make a car park look like a work of Art?

 Slowly but surely, I am coming to terms with the slower pace of life.
 If I want to spend my money in a shop, I wait until the assistant is good and ready to serve me.
-I am getting used to buying food for Sundays (because the supermarkets are closed).
+I am getting used to buying food for Sundays (because many supermarkets are closed).
 Maybe one day I will no longer have to urge to lean over my balcony on weekday mornings and shout all my newly learned Spanish expletives at that double-parked person who is beeping their car horn at the person who has triple parked and is blocking them in.
 The more I think about that one, the more I can see the funny side!